eugenelepekhin/StrongTypeResource/README.md

 // Both must be in the allowed list: !(Active, Inactive, Pending, Actif, Inactif, En attente)
 ```

+## Controlling Culture
+The generated class includes a `Culture` property that allows you to get or set the culture used for resource lookup.
+If you don't explicitly set this property, the current thread's `CurrentUICulture` is used by default.

+For formatted strings, a separate `FormatCulture` property controls the culture used during actual string formatting operations.
+If this property is not set, the system defaults to using the current thread's `CurrentUICulture` for formatting.

 ## Special Features

 ### WPF Support